710x/710x/README.md

 -   📫 How to reach me **syhanhcbq@gmail.com**

--   😁 If you see that the project is not in a public archive, it means my project is still under development.

 -   💔 **My CSharp and Java repositories are just for fun, don't talk about it**

 <div align="center">